mistakelly/Data-structure-and-algorithm-in-python/README.md

 characteristics of arrays

 1. arrays store codes in contigous block
-2. the elements of array are
+2. the elements of array are of the same ti